Open House: Why are all the efforts to improve the deteriorating air quality failing?

 Preventive measures only on paper

 Various government bodies in particular and people at large are responsible for the present deteriorating air quality everywhere.
+It only goes on to show there is a world of difference what is being propagated and what’s being implemented on the ground.
 The steps to control air pollution are only on paper.
 The rampant burning of stubble and reckless bursting of crackers by people are the proof.
+This lackadaisical approach by one and all in checking the emission of harmful pollutants is wrecking havoc on everyone’s health.
+Unless each and every resident becomes sincere and responsible and the authorities accountable, the air quality will continue to worsen!

 Anshika Kohli